oliverschwendener/ueli/README.md

     * `executionArgument` String - Represents the execution argument for the custom command.
     * `prefix` String - Represents the prefix for the custom command.
     * `icon` String - Represents the svg icon for the custom command.
-* `fallbackWebSearches` Array of string - Represents the names of [web search engines](#web-search-engines) used when ueli does not find any search results.
 * `features` FeatureOptions
     * `calculator` Boolean - If the calculator feature is enabled.
     * `commandLine` Boolean - If the command line feature is enabled.